The Ultimate KÜHL Pants Buying Guide

 I’ve been wearing KUHL pants as my go-to pants almost exclusively for several years.
 I’ve sported them in a wide range of environments and weather conditions, literally coast to coast – teaching shooting and tactical driving courses, off-road driving, mud bogging through swamps, boating, and lots of travel by car, bus, metro, and plane, from the Georgia family farm to the streets of Atlanta, D.C., NYC, Philly, Dallas, Phoenix, Portland, and Seattle to trail running in the San Juan Islands, fishing on a mountain lake, skiing in Colorado, hiking trips in the Arizona desert, romantic beach walks with my wife in Virginia Beach and the Oregon coast, a cross-country move, construction projects at home, and mowing the lawn.
 Personally, I absolutely love my KUHL pants and recommend them 100%.
 I think they’re awesome!
 Just watch any of my videos, and you’ll see that I’m wearing KUHL pants every time, including years before I became affiliated with KÜHL.

 In the interest of full disclosure, I became affiliated with KÜHL over a year ago, but I’ve been a huge fan for almost a decade.
-I currently own more than a dozen pairs of KUHL pants, a couple pairs of shorts (equally awesome if you like shorts), a t-shirt and hat, plus an ESKAPE™ 25 backpack (review here).
+I currently own more than a dozen pairs of KUHL pants, a couple pairs of shorts (equally awesome if you like shorts), a t-shirt and hat, plus an ESKAPE™ 25 backpack (full review here).
 I purchased most of my KUHL clothing, and KÜHL sent a few items for me to review over the last year and a half.
 Being affiliated with KÜHL just means that, if you decide to buy any products through the links in this article, I will earn a small commission.
 There is no additional cost to you, and shopping through any of our affiliate links helps support our work.
 We are very appreciative, and we don’t take this for granted.

 Your trust is important to me and so is an honest review.
 I’m not interested in making fluff reviews.
 While I may prefer certain brands for various reasons, I don’t have paid loyalties to brands.
 When I find aspects of products that I don’t like, I mention them.
 There is one aspect about KUHL clothing that I’m not a fan of…keep reading to find out what it is.